All we know about shadowy Wagner mercenaries helping Putin wage war on Ukraine

 Dmitry Utkin, a former Russian intelligence officer, is alleged to be a co-founder who remains near the top of the group’s command.

-Wagner has been accused of committing human rights abuses in Ukraine, Syria, Libya, Central African Republic, Sudan, Mali and Mozambique.
+Since its formation, Wagner has been accused of committing human rights abuses in Ukraine, Syria, Libya, the Central African Republic, Sudan, Mali and Mozambique.

 The group is also believed to be working for the Burkina Faso government against an Islamist insurgency.

-Mr Prigozhin had a history of suing Russian and Western news outlets who alleged his involvement with the group.
-His secretive stance was to protect the Wagner soldiers, he claimed.
+Prior to admitting his involvement, Mr Prigozhin had a history of suing Russian and Western news outlets that alleged his ties to the group.
+His secretive stance was to protect the Wagner soldiers, he has claimed.

-Mr Prigozhin admitted his links with Wagner as the group rose to prominence in the Ukraine conflict.
-British intelligence puts the number of Wagner troops active in Ukraine at 50,000, comprising a quarter of total Russian strength.
+Mr Prigozhin was finally forced to confess his links with Wagner as the group rose to prominence in the Ukraine conflict.
+British intelligence puts the number of Wagner troops active in Ukraine at 50,000, comprising a quarter of Russia’s total strength.

-The British Ministry of Defence (MoD) first reported that Wagner had been deployed in Ukraine on 28 March 2022, little more than one month into the conflict after Russian losses had already begun to hamper the pace of assault.
+The UK’s Ministry of Defence (MoD) first reported that Wagner had been deployed in Ukraine on 28 March 2022, little over a month into the conflict after Russian losses had already begun to hamper the pace of the initial assault.

 Wagner has since then played significant roles in capturing towns such as Soledar, Popasna and Lysychansk – offering relative operational competence while the Kremlin has been forced to repeatedly switch around command of its own forces in the face of losses.